SimonvBez/SatisfactoryTrainRearranger/README.md

 - Does this work with mods?
   - I have only used this on a vanilla save, but my guess is probably!
 Make a backup of your original save just in case though.
 - What if I have several Stations/Trains of the same name?
   - No worries!
-They will stay in the same order.
-(If you have 2 Trains named "Train", the first "Train" in the list will remain the first.)
+Though they can only keep the same relative order.
+Meaning if you have 2 Trains named "ChooChoo", the first "ChooChoo" in the new list will always be the first "ChooChoo" in the old list.
 - Does rearranging the Stations mess with any of the Self-Driving Trains?
   - No, all Trains will continue working as intended.
-This tool only changes the Time Table's list order.
+This tool only changes the Time Table's visual list order.
 - Does this tool work with several seperated rail networks?
   - Yes, it'll work.
 If you have separate rail networks it will put all Stations and Trains into the same text file, but the game will still know that they are separate networks.
 - Will you make a version with a proper user interface?